1. Is my medical information confidential?

 A: Yes, in the Health Center there is a “Self Help” section where common over-the-counter medications (Tylenol aka acetaminophen, Advil aka ibuprofen etc) and condoms are free of charge.
 Please limit the amount that you take to three of each one that you need in order to allow other students access to the medications.

-20. Can the health center store my medications?
+20. Can the student health center store my medications?

 A: We are unable to store personal medications for students.